Horizon To Invest Partial Tax Windfall To Benefit Policyholders

 But despite the anticipated Horizon windfall, the tax law - which could be facing a federal lawsuit from Gov. Phil Murphy and other state executives - has also destabilized the health insurance market by eliminating the requirement that people purchase coverage that was part of the Affordable Care Act.
 Experts fear that without healthy people participating in the insurance pool, the cost of caring for the sickest individuals will become unmanageable.

-(Garden State lawmakers are now considering to replace the mandate on a state level and make other changes to shore up New Jersey's market.)
+(Garden State lawmakers are now considering legislation to replace the mandate on a state level and make other changes to shore up New Jersey's market.)

 Before the tax law even passed, concern about potential changes to the ACA, or Obamacare, contributed significantly to increases in insurance costs for 2018.
-Premiums for coverage sold by Horizon in the individual and small-business market, where the company writes seven out of 10 policies, increased an average of this year, more than half of this due to uncertainty over federal policy, representatives said.
+Premiums for coverage sold by Horizon in the individual and small-business market, where the company writes seven out of 10 policies, increased an average of 24 percent this year, more than half of this due to uncertainty over federal policy, representatives said.

 Horizon's promise to benefit members is especially sweet in this context, noted Linda Schwimmer, president and CEO of the New Jersey Health Care Quality Institute, which works with insurance companies, providers, and consumers and other payers to improve the state's system.